Croydon/cubescript/README.md

 *(In progress)*

-Libcubescript supports integration with coroutines and threads by providing a concept of threads itself.
+CubeScript supports integration with coroutines and threads by providing a concept of threads itself.
 You can create a thread (child state) using the main state and it will share global data with the main state, but it also has its own call stack.